-All photos and Excel data sheets should be shared with the Chesapeake Bay SAV Watchers Monitoring Program Coordinator at the end of the sampling season by uploading files to the Chesapeake Bay SAV Watchers shared Google Drive.
-Please email Brooke Landry at brooke.landry@maryland.gov to request access to the Google Drive.
+All photos and data points should be submitted to the ArcGIS Survey123 before the end of the sampling season by uploading files to through the Chesapeake Bay SAV Watchers survey on a mobile device or computer.
+Please email Brooke Landry at brooke.landry@maryland.gov or Kaitlin Scowen kaitlin.scowen@maryland.gov if you have any issues submitting data.